Operating mechanism of dry eye treatment with E-Eye

 Study:

-Dr Christian Malbrel run a second clinical study in France on 55 patients who have been treated early 2012 with a surveillance over 36 months.
-Each patient received on average three E-Eye sessions.Results:
+Dr Christian Malbrel ran a second clinical study in France on 55 patients who were treated early 2012 with a surveillance over 36 months.
+Each patient received on average three E-Eye sessions.

 The clinical study reveals that 62% of the patients didn’t experience any recurrence after the initial treatment during this period.
 38% of them had to complete an additional session 7.5 months after the initial treatment.
 The average gap of surveillance without having to give another treatment was 29.3 months.